mxu3/live-kernel-updater/README.md

-test status : no successful kernel change yet performed on updated MX-15

-## feel free to edit the MX distro wiki at
+## feel free to edit the MX distro freedom wiki at
 ### https://github.com/mxu3/live-kernel-updater/wiki

 # live-kernel-updater
+test status : no successful kernel change yet performed on updated MX-15

 This is a bash command line program that changes or updates the kernel on a antiX or MX live-usb.
 It can work on a running live-usb (primary) or on a secondary live-usb that is plugged in.